Walmart to pay $138M over Brazil corruption

 ALEXANDRIA, Va.
-(AP) — Walmart has agreed to pay a $138 million criminal penalty to settle Justice Department claims that its Brazilian subsidiary paid more than $500,000 to an intermediary nicknamed the “sorceress” for her ability to resolve permit problems.
+(AP) — Walmart agreed Thursday to pay a $138 million criminal penalty to settle Justice Department allegations that its Brazilian subsidiary secretly funneled more than $500,000 to an intermediary known as a “sorceress” for her uncanny ability to make permit problems disappear.

-The Foreign Corrupt Practices Act settlement was reached Thursday in federal court in Alexandria, Virginia.
+Prosecutors went after Walmart under the Foreign Corrupt Practices Act, which prohibits American companies operating abroad from using bribery and other illegal methods.

 Walmart did not immediately respond to a call and emails seeking comment.
+A representative of Walmart Brazil said the company would not comment.

-The plea agreement filed Thursday shows Walmart has agreed to pay $138 million to avoid prosecution, while its Brazilian subsidiary, WMT Brasilia, pleads guilty to a single count violation of the Foreign Corrupt Practices Act.
+The plea agreement filed in federal court in Alexandria shows Walmart has agreed to pay $138 million to avoid prosecution, while its Brazilian subsidiary, WMT Brasilia, pleads guilty to a single violation.

 The court documents say the corruption occurred in 2009 and 2010, and that the subsidiary’s corrupt acts caused the parent company to submit inaccurate financial records.
 In particular, the payments to the intermediary were recorded as payments to a construction company, even though there were numerous “red flags” to indicate that the intermediary was actually a government official.
-Walmart Brazil was barred from hiring civil servants.
+Walmart Brazil was barred at the time from hiring civil servants.

 The federal agreement does not identify the intermediary, but describes her in some detail: It says she became known inside Walmart Brazil as a “sorceress” or “genie” for her “ability to acquire permits quickly by ‘sort(ing) things out like magic.'”